-Usage: VARIABLE_REQUIRES(TEST_VARIBLE RESULT_VARIBLE REQUIRED_VARIABLE1 REQUIRED_VARIABLE2 ...)
+Usage: VARIABLE_REQUIRES(TEST_VARIABLE RESULT_VARIABLE REQUIRED_VARIABLE1 REQUIRED_VARIABLE2 ...)
 The first argument (TEST_VARIABLE) is the name of the varible to be tested, if that varible is false nothing else is done.
-If TEST_VARIABLE is true, then the next argument (RESULT_VARIABLE) is a vairable that is set to true if all the required variables are set.
-The rest of the arguments are varibles that must be true or not set to NOTFOUND to avoid an error. - VTK_MAKE_INSTANTIATOR Register classes for creation by vtkInstantiator Usage: VTK_MAKE_INSTANTIATOR(className outSourceList src-list1 [src-list2 ..]
-EXPORT_MACRO exportMacro [HEADER_LOCATION dir] [GROUP_SIZE groupSize]) Generates a new class with the given name and adds its files to the given outSourceList.
+If TEST_VARIABLE is true, then the next arguemnt (RESULT_VARIABLE) is a vairable that is set to true if all the required variables are set.
+The rest of the arguments are varibles that must be true or not set to NOTFOUND to avoid an error.

+VTK_MAKE_INSTANTIATOR - Register classes for creation by vtkInstantiator Usage: VTK_MAKE_INSTANTIATOR(className outSourceList src-list1 [src-list2 ..]
+EXPORT_MACRO exportMacro [HEADER_LOCATION dir] [GROUP_SIZE groupSize] [INCLUDES [file1 file2 ..]])
+Generates a new class with the given name and adds its files to the given outSourceList.
 It registers the classes from the other given source lists with vtkInstantiator when it is loaded.
 The output source list should be added to the library with the classes it registers.
 The EXPORT_MACRO argument must be given and followed by the export macro to use when generating the class (ex.
 VTK_COMMON_EXPORT).
 The HEADER_LOCATION option must be followed by a path.
 It specifies the directory in which to place the generated class's header file.
 The generated class implementation files always go in the build directory corresponding to the CMakeLists.txt file containing the command.
 This is the default location for the header.
 The GROUP_SIZE option must be followed by a positive integer.
 As an implementation detail, the registered creation functions may be split up into multiple files.
 The groupSize option specifies the number of classes per file.
+Its default is 10.
+The INCLUDES option can be followed by a list of zero or more files.
+These files will be #included by the generated instantiator header, and can be used to gain access to the specified exportMacro in the C++ code.

-Its default is 10. - VTK_WRAP_JAVA Create Java Wrappers.
+- VTK_WRAP_JAVA Create Java Wrappers.
 Usage: VTK_WRAP_JAVA(resultingLibraryName SourceListName SourceLists ...) - VTK_WRAP_PYTHON Create Python Wrappers.
 Usage: VTK_WRAP_PYTHON(resultingLibraryName SourceListName SourceLists ...) - VTK_WRAP_TCL Create Tcl Wrappers for VTK classes.
 Usage: VTK_WRAP_TCL(resultingLibraryName [SOURCES] SourceListName SourceLists ...
-[COMMANDS CommandName1 CommandName2 ...]) - WRAP_EXCLUDE_FILES A list of classes, to exclude from wrapping.
-Usage: WRAP_EXCLUDE_FILES(file1 file2 ..)
+[COMMANDS CommandName1 CommandName2 ...])